Skip to content

 Math.floor((time - EPOCH) / 1000);

-You can get blockchain's epoch time using /blocks/getEpochTime endpoint.
+You can get the blockchain epoch time using the /blocks/getEpochTime endpoint.
 Additionally, consider using /blocks/getStatus or /node/status endpoints to get more blockchain and network information in a single request.

 Milestones